vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

   highest level ever is 13, which may have been due to getting lucky with some patterns.

-* Reaction time: 303 ms, placing me at the 7.3th percentile.
-This seems very hard to improve.
-I rarely get reaction times less than 230 ms, even in the best of times.

 * Aim trainer: 721 ms, placing me at the 4.3th percentile.
 I expect to improve a little bit here with more practice, to at least get past the percentile for reaction time.